The Internet Has a Trust Problem

 Gradual, not all-or-nothing.
 The Web4 spec defines a 5-tier adoption pathway — each tier is independently useful, and you don't need to commit to the full stack:

 - Accountable: Stake energy on quality.
 Good work returns your investment; bad work costs you.
+(Like spam filters that actually work)

 - Native: Full Web4 stack — built from the ground up around verifiable trust.